 Contractor: P O Shrake and E L Robbins of Grassy Creek

 Description: The building faces south and is a two story red colored brick structure.
-The south front has a central entrance on the first story with small portico with balcony on the second story.
+The building is located on landscaped grounds in the center of Independence, The south front has a central entrance on the first story with small portico with balcony on the second story.
 At each corner are large octagonal towers with steep roofs.
 The building is complete with Flemish gables, a hip roof, arched windows and spiral staircases.
 The building is located on spacious landscaped grounds.

 See: The architect Frank Pierce Milburn of Washington, DC.